 Tanning salons are not a safe alternative to the harmful rays of the sun.
-Studies have found that tanning salons are very harmful and lead to an increased risk of developing melanoma and other skin cancers.
-More than 419,000 cases of skin cancer diagnosed in the United States each year are associated with use of indoor tanning, 6,200 of those cases being melanoma.
-Those who first use a tanning bed before the age of 35 increase their risk of melanoma by 75 percent.
-It is estimated that 28 million Americans use indoor tanning devices each year at an estimated 25,000 tanning salons around the country.
+Studies have found that using tanning salons increases the risk of developing melanoma and other skin cancers.
+More than 419,000 of the cases of skin cancer diagnosed in the United States each year are associated with use of indoor tanning - of these, 6200 are melanoma.
+Beggining to use a tanning bed before age 35 increases the risk of melanoma by 75 percent.
+It is estimated that 28 million Americans use indoor tanning devices each year, at the 25,000 tanning salons around the country.

 Both UVA and UVB (ultraviolet) rays can cause damage to the skin.
 Tanning bed light sources emit both.
-Contrary to some tanning bed industry claims, the UVB emitted by tanning bed light sources is of a sufficient level to cause melanoma, and the high level of UVA emitted by the light sources is known to induce DNA damage by producing free radicals that contribute to cancer formation.
+Contrary to some tanning bed industry claims, the UVB emitted by tanning beds is at a high enough level to cause melanoma.
+The high level of UVA emitted by the light sources is known to cause DNA damage by producing free radicals that contribute to cancer formation.
 In addition to cancer, UVA and UVB rays can cause long-term skin damage, such as premature aging, wrinkles, and dark patches (lentigos, sometimes called age spots or liver spots).

-Tanning, both indoor and outdoor causes more cases of skin cancer than smoking does of lung cancer.
-Twelve states and Washington D.C. have created prohibit people younger than 18 to use indoor tanning devices unless it has been prescribed by a provider.
+Tanning, both indoor and outdoor, causes more cases of skin cancer than smoking does of lung cancer.
+Twelve states and Washington D.C. have created laws to prohibit people younger than 18 to use indoor tanning devices unless it has been prescribed by a healthcare provider.

 American Academy of Dermatology.
 Indoor Tanning.
 Found at: https://www.aad.org/media/stats/prevention-and-care